 Google Stock Split History

 There have been 2 Google Stock Spilts till date.
 The first Google Stock Split was in April 2014 when Google performed a 2-for-1 forward stock split.
-The second Google Stock Split has been announced for July 2022 when Google said they will perform a 2-for-1 forward stock split later in the year 2022.
+The second Google Stock Split was in July 2022 when Google performed a 20-for-1 forward stock split.

 |Google Stock Split History|